On the ergodicity of the frame flow on even-dimensional manifolds: Introduction

-More generally, Brin conjectures in the same paper that the frame flow should be ergodic as long as the holonomy group of the manifold is $\mathrm{SO}(n)$, see \cite[Conjecture 2.9]{Brin-82}.
+\begin{conjecture}[Brin '82] If $(M,g)$ is strictly $0.25$-pinched, then the frame flow is ergodic. \end{conjecture} More precisely, Brin conjectures that with the same assumption, the frame flow is \emph{Bernoulli} which implies ergodicity (see \cite{Dolgopyat-Kanigowski-Rodriguez-Hertz-24} for the definition of Bernoulli and an up to date survey of this property).
+Brin also conjectures in the same paper that the frame flow should be ergodic and Bernoulli as long as the holonomy group of the manifold is $\mathrm{SO}(n)$, see \cite[Conjecture 2.9]{Brin-82}.
 It is also reasonable to expect that the frame flow is ergodic in dimension $7$, without any pinching condition.
 So far, positive answers to the conjectural ergodicity of the frame flow in even dimensions and dimension $7$ were obtained for a pinching $\delta$ close to $1$: strictly greater than $0.8649$ in even dimensions different from $8$ \cite{Brin-Karcher-83}, and strictly greater than $0.9805...$ in dimensions $7$ and $8$ \cite{Burns-Pollicott-03}\footnote{Note that our convention is different from \cite{Brin-Karcher-83,Burns-Pollicott-03} as our pinching is the square of their pinching.}.
 Ergodicity of the frame flow also holds on an open and dense set of $C^3$-metrics with negative curvature \cite[Section 5]{Brin-82}.
 However, there has been no progress on Conjecture \ref{conjecture:brin} in the past twenty years. \\